flux-framework/flux-core/doc/man3/flux_jobtap_get_flux.rst

 :func:`flux_jobtap_reject_job` is a convenience function which may be used by a plugin from the ``job.validate`` callback to reject a job before its submission is fully complete.
-The error and optional message supplied in ``fmt`` will be returned to the originating job submission request.
+The error and optional message supplied in :var:`fmt` will be returned to the originating job submission request.
 This function returns ``-1`` so that it may be conveniently called as::

   return flux_jobtap_reject_job (p, args,